MykalMachon/mykal.codes/src/posts/aoc-2022-solution-for-day-5.md

 ---
 [Advent of Code challenge #5](https://adventofcode.com/2022/day/5) is all done, and I'm officially caught up!

-The "hard-part" of this challenge for me was the ingestion of data into usable structures.
-The actual task of moving the things around was trivial.
+The "hard-part" of this challenge for me was the just making the data usable.
+The actual task of moving the things around based on steps was pretty quick to implement.
 These are my-least favorite kind of advent of code challenges because it feels a bit like [artificial difficulty in video games](https://videogaming.fandom.com/wiki/Artificial_Difficulty).

 The functionality that "solved" the challenge was 31 loc, but the ingest functionality took 33 loc.
 Half the work was just getting the information I needed into a usable data structure. _why not just provide things in a useable format from the jump?_ Maybe I'm missing the point and the ingest is supposed to be a fun part of the challenge and just doesn't vibe with me.